 The full width half maximum of a monochromatic light source will tell you the spectral resolution of your spectrometer

-An Ossila Optical Spectrometer has a resolution of 2.5 nm.
+An Ossila USB Spectrometer has a resolution of 2.5 nm.
 This should be perfect for most optical measurements.
 However, this resolution may not be sharp enough in specific circumstances.
 For example, if you need to measure sharp peaks with extreme precisions or if you are distinguishing peaks that are less than 2.5 nm apart.
 For either of these measurements, you may need a specialised high-resolution spectrometer.

 Contributing Authors